-In the ordinary course of business, NAM or a related person provides corporate gifts, meals and entertainment such tickets to cultural and sporting events to personnel of firms that do business with NAM or its affiliates.
+In the ordinary course of business, NAM or a related person provides corporate gifts, meals and entertainment such as tickets to cultural and sporting events to personnel of firms that do business with NAM or its affiliates.
 Such gifts, meals and entertainment provided by NAM or a related person generate a conflict of interest to the extent that they create an incentive for the recipient or beneficiary to use, recommend, offer or include products or services of NAM in a particular program, include NAM in a preferred list of advisers, or refer clients to NAM.
 In the ordinary course of business NAM employees also are the recipients of corporate gifts, meals and entertainment.
 NAM's receipt of gifts, meals and entertainment generates a conflict of interest to the extent that they create an incentive for the recipient or beneficiary to use the services of the provider (e.g., in the case of a broker-dealer, brokerage services) of the gifts, meals and entertainment.
-The giving and receipt of gifts and other benefits are subject to limitations under internal policies and procedures.
+The giving and receipt of gifts and other benefits are subject to reporting and limitations under internal policies and procedures.

 NAM pays fees to consultants for their advice and services, industry information or data, or conference attendance.
-If a particular payment constitutes, in NAM's judgment, a client solicitation arrangement under Rule 206(4)-3 under the Advisers Act, NAM will comply with the provisions of the Rule.
-The payment of fees to consultants generates a conflict of interest to the extent that such payment creates an incentive for the recipient or beneficiary to use, recommend, offer or include products or services of NAM in a particular program, include NAM in a preferred list of advisers, or refer clients to NAM.
+NAM also pays for certain marketing activities.
+If a particular payment constitutes, in NAM's judgment, an arrangement subject to requirements under the Advisers Act,

+NAM will seek to comply with such requirements.
+The payment of fees to consultants and marketing entities generates a conflict of interest to the extent that such payment creates an incentive for the recipient or beneficiary to use, recommend, offer or include products or services of NAM in a particular program, include NAM in a preferred list of advisers, or refer clients to NAM.